-- ensure that staff understand the issues of radicalisation, are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns - receive safeguarding concerns about children and young people who may be vulnerable to the risk of radicalisation or are showing signs of radicalisation - be aware of local procedures for making a Prevent referral - make referrals to appropriate agencies with regard to concerns about radicalisation - liaise with partners, including the local authority and the police - report to the governing board on these matters
+- ensure that staff understand the issues of radicalisation, are able to recognise the signs of susceptibility and of radicalization, know how to refer their concerns and can challenge extremist ideas. - receive safeguarding concerns about children and young people who may be susceptible to the risk of radicalisation or are showing signs of radicalisation - be aware of the potential risks of individuals being drawn into terrorism in our local area - be aware of local procedures for making a Prevent referral - make referrals to appropriate agencies with regard to concerns about radicalisation - liaise with partners, including the local authority and the police - report to the governing board on these matters - ensure measures are in place to protect pupils from harmful online content, including setting up appropriate filtering and monitoring systems.